sticop/MIDIScaleDetector/Documentation/USER_GUIDE.md

-# MIDI Scale Detector - User Guide
+# MIDI Xplorer - User Guide

 ## Overview

-MIDI Scale Detector is an advanced tool for analyzing, organizing, and working with MIDI files based on their musical scale and harmonic content.
+MIDI Xplorer is an advanced tool for analyzing, organizing, and working with MIDI files based on their musical scale and harmonic content.

 ## Features